ContentGraz/OER/brand-driven-content-strategy-1.md

 *   Pricing-range for the shops listed

-The mention of the Hunger Games in the headline is just a little joke from the authors because it turned out there was enough for everyone.
-When speaking of content types, one first thinks of video, images and long copy.
+Before the exercise we feare a kind of Hunger Games: Would there be enough different content types and channels for everyone in the group?
+When speaking of content types, one first thinks of media types like video, images and long copy.
 But content types can be found in every corner.
-CoSchedule, a marketing organization software, published [113 content type ideas](https://coschedule.com/blog/types-of-content/), many of those are not immediately thought of such as quotes or references.
-Furthermore this list also shows clearly that suitable content types can also be found for smaller budgets.
-The latter has to be considered by the content strategist when recommending content types to the client.
-Because in the process of aligning the content types with the message architecture internal resources like budget or personnel can get shifted and reallocated.
+CoSchedule, a marketing organization software, published [113 content type ideas](https://coschedule.com/blog/types-of-content/).
+Formats like quotes or references are often not even perceived as content types, but they have specific formal charakteristics on which their efficiency depends.
+(The credibility of a content collection may depend on the correctness and the sources of quotes.)
+Furthermore this list shows clearly that suitable content types can also be found for smaller budgets.
+The necessary resources have to be considered by the content strategist when recommending content types to the client.
+In the process of aligning the content types with the message architecture internal resources like budget or personnel can get shifted and reallocated.

-According to Bloomstein many (content) challenges can be tackled with these 3 steps: creating a message architecture, conducting an audit and recommending appropriate content types and channels.
+According to Bloomstein many (content) challenges can be met by a correct execution of the 3 steps: creating a message architecture, conducting an audit and recommending appropriate content types and channels.
 Deeper insights on Content modeling and editorial guidelines will be taught in specific lectures throughout the master degree of Content Strategy at FH Joanneum Graz.

 <div class="mx-4 my-8">